dsersy/polyp-detector/README.md

 in a single-pass annotation process), the values do not reflect the absolute performance of the algorithm.

-In MEPS paper [2] in Figures 5 and 6, the obtained detections (and manual annotations) were used to estimate polyp densities (in smaller ROIs), and these values are compared instead.
+In journal paper [2] in Figures 5 and 6, the obtained detections (and manual annotations) were used to estimate polyp densities (in smaller ROIs), and these values are compared instead.
 But even comparing the detections, the same trend can be observed (i.e., images where detector performs closer